Microsoft revealed State Of Decay 3 at the Xbox Games Showcase in 2020, but we've not heard a great deal since.

 What Can We Expect?

-The trailer shows an infected deer eating the corpse of a wolf, suggesting the outbreak has spread to wildlife.
+The trailer shows an infected deer eating the corpse of a wolf, suggesting the outbreak has spread to wildlife as well as what remains of humanity.

 Furthermore, the trailer's protagonist is seen around a campfire in the woods, suggesting the franchise's core survival elements are likely to continue.